Quantitative K-Theory Related to Spin Chern Numbers: Introduction

+The Pfaf\/f\/ian--Bott index of the unitary matrices associated to certain 2D systems has, for large system size, been proven~\cite[Lemma~5.8.]{HastLorTheoryPractice} to equal the spin Chern number of that system.
+It is perhaps more accurate to say that this Pfaf\/f\/ian--Bott index equals Kitaev's $\mathbb{Z}/2$ index for f\/inite 2D systems in class~AII.

+An alternate way to compute a~Bott index~\cite[Def\/inition~2.1]{ExelLoringInvariats}, equal to the Bott index for small commutators, involves taking the logarithm of one of the unitaries.
+It was surprising to f\/ind that this method, when adapted to the self-dual case, seemed to generate better data in a~numerical study of disordered topological insulators~\cite{LorHastHgTe,LorSorensenTorus}.

-Of course the logarithm, as a matrix function, will be discontinuous as we cannot assume anything about the spectrum of $A$ and $B$ beyond Kramers doubling.
-Put another way, the various self-dual approximate logarithms of $B$ are far apart, so it is not even clear that the sign of the Pfaffian is well defined.
-There is a separate issue of how to compute approximate logarithms of almost unitary matrices, and how to be sure to get a self-dual output given a self-dual input.
-That is discussed in a separate paper \cite{LoringLogOfUnitary}.
+We show in the f\/inal section that this method of computing the Pfaf\/f\/ian--Bott index gives the correct answer for commutator norms up to a~specif\/ic constant.
+There is a~separate issue of how to compute approximate logarithms of almost unitary matrices, and how to be sure to get a~self-dual output given a~self-dual input.
+That is discussed in a~separate paper~\cite{LoringLogOfUnitary}.